subquery/documentation/docs/run_publish/references.md

                    for the targeted project (--disable-historical=false).
 Once
                    the command is executed, the application would exit upon completion.

 Options:
       --help                   Show help                               [boolean]
-      --version             Show version number                        [boolean] -f, --subquery            Local path of the subquery project          [string] --subquery-name       Name of the subquery project   [deprecated] [string] -c, --config              Specify configuration file                  [string]
+      --version                Show version number                     [boolean]
+      --batch-size             Batch size of blocks to fetch in one round [number] -c, --config                 Specify configuration file               [string]
+      --db-schema              Db schema name of the project            [string] --debug                  Show debug information to console output. will forcefully set log level to debug
+                                                      [boolean] [default: false]
+      --dictionary-resolver    Use SubQuery Network dictionary resolver
+                                                      [boolean] [default: false]
+      --dictionary-timeout     Max timeout for dictionary query         [number] --disable-historical     Disable storing historical state entities
+                                                      [boolean] [default: false]
+      --ipfs                   IPFS gateway endpoint                    [string]
       --local                  Use local mode             [deprecated] [boolean]
-      --db-schema           Db schema name of the project               [string] --unsafe              Allows usage of various other features that compromise a projects determinism                    [boolean][default: false]
-      --batch-size          Batch size of blocks to fetch in one round  [number] --scale-batch-size    scale batch size based on memory usage [boolean] [default: false]
-      --timeout             Timeout for indexer sandbox to execute the mapping functions                                   [number]
-      --debug               Show debug information to console output. will forcefully set log level to debug
-                                                      [boolean] [default: false]
-      --profiler            Show profiler information to console output [boolean] [default: false]
-      --subscription        Enable subscription       [boolean] [default: false]
-      --network-endpoint    Blockchain network endpoint to connect      [string] --output-fmt          Print log as json or plain text [string] [choices: "json", "colored"]
       --log-level              Specify log level to print.
 Ignored when --debug is used
-          [string] [choices: "fatal", "error", "warn", "info", "debug", "trace", "silent"]
+          [string] [choices: "fatal", "error", "warn", "info", "debug", "trace", "silent"] -m, --mmr-path               Local path of the merkle mountain range (.mmr) file                                     [string]
-      --migrate             Migrate db schema (for management tables only) [boolean] [default: false]
-      --timestamp-field     Enable/disable created_at and updated_at in schema
+      --multi-chain            Enables indexing multiple subquery projects into the same database schema
                                                       [boolean] [default: false]
-      --unfinalized-blocks  Enable/disable unfinalized blocks indexing
-                                                       [boolean] [default: false]
-  -d, --network-dictionary  Specify the dictionary api for this network [string] -m, --mmr-path            Local path of the merkle mountain range (.mmr) file
+  -d, --network-dictionary     Specify the dictionary api for this network
                                                                         [string]
+      --network-endpoint       Blockchain network endpoint to connect   [string] --output-fmt             Print log as json or plain text [string] [choices: "json", "colored"] -p, --port                   The port the service will bind to        [number] --profiler               Show profiler information to console output [boolean] [default: false]
       --proof-of-index         Enable/disable proof of index
                                                       [boolean] [default: false]
-  -p, --port                The port the service will bind to           [number]
-      --disable-historical  Disable storing historical state entities
+      --query-limit            The limit of items a project can query with store.getByField at once  [number] [default: 100]
+      --scale-batch-size       scale batch size based on memory usage [boolean] [default: false]
+      --pg-ca                  Postgres ca certificate - to enable TLS/SSL connections to your PostgreSQL, path to the server certificate file are required, e.g
+                               /path/to/server-certificates/root.crt    [string]
+      --pg-key                 Postgres client key - Path to key file e.g /path/to/client-key/postgresql.key       [string]
+      --pg-cert                Postgres client certificate - Path to client certificate e.g
+                               /path/to/client-certificates/postgresql.crt
+                                                                        [string]
+      --store-cache-threshold  Store cache will flush data to the database when number of records excess this threshold  [number] --store-get-cache-size   Store get cache size for each model      [number] --store-cache-async      If enabled the store cache will flush data asyncronously relative to indexing data [boolean] -f, --subquery               Local path or IPFS cid of the subquery project [string] [required] [default:
+                             "/Users/scotttwiname/Projects/subql/packages/node"]
+      --subquery-name          Name of the subquery project[deprecated] [string] --subscription           Enable subscription by create notification
+                               triggers               [boolean] [default: false]
+      --timeout                Timeout for indexer sandbox to execute the mapping functions                        [number]
+      --timestamp-field        Enable/disable created_at and updated_at in
-                                                       [boolean] [default: true]
+                               schema                 [boolean] [default: false]
+      --unfinalized-blocks     Enable to fetch and index unfinalized blocks [boolean] [default: false]
-  -w, --workers             Number of worker threads to use for fetching and
+      --unsafe                 Allows usage of any built-in module within the sandbox                                 [boolean] -w, --workers                Number of worker threads to use for fetching and processing blocks.
-                            processing blocks.
 Disabled by default.  [number]

 ```

 ### --batch-size